 - Take your inspiration for the Mardi Gras Zulu Parade and make a grass skirt to wear.
 This makes an easy and inexpensive costume.

 At its heart, Mardi Gras is about fun and celebration.
+There's no need to stress over what to wear to a Mardi Gras party!
 You can't go wrong when you make your own creative costume that keeps these ideas in mind.
-Whether you choose to be a flapper or pirate, you'll fit right in with the rest of the party-goers.
+Whether you choose to be a flapper or pirate, you'll fit right in with the rest of the party-goers in your fun and original homemade Mardi Gras outfit.